hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

     return substring
 ```

-Then, I looped through all of the games and extracted each property like this:
+Then, I looped through all of the games and extracted each property:
 ```python
 # Finding white's name
     sub1 = "[White "